 The point being: when we notice the signs – is it because we’ve not been doing what we do to keep ourselves well?

 The value of this particular tool is in the writing.
 Written down and kept somewhere as a reminder.
 A reminder of what we know works.
 A reminder of what it is that keeps us well.

 Having the tools that God provides helps us live a happier and more productive life.

 As someone once put it: ‘You will live with your mind for the rest of your life, so make it a good companion.’

-PS There are other things that can be added in to a WRAP – other action to take, people to contact or not contact, for example.
+*There are other things that can be added in to a WRAP – other action to take, people to contact or not contact, for example.
 It could be shared with someone who can help keep us well.
-Click these links to download a long or a short version or for more information from the originators, Mental Health Recovery.
+Download Feeling Stressed, Keeping Well which is a version of WRAP or for more information from the originators, Mental Health Recovery.